paytonrules/PointerKoan/README.md

 This will run the program and tell you where the first failed assertion is.
 Make this program run to completion, and you've done a pretty good job of learning pointer arithmetic.

+# Contributors

+Hat tip to @sdegutis for updating the koans to get rid of the dependency on C++ and on CMake. @sdegutis accepts checks or cash.

 This code is released under the MIT license
-Copyright Eric Smith 2011
+Copyright Eric Smith 2019

-(@sdegutis updated the koans to get rid of the dependency on C++ and on CMake. @sdegutis accepts checks or cash.)